syncfusion-content/blazor-docs/blazor/numeric-textbox/data-binding.md

 ---
 layout: post
 title: Data Binding in Blazor Numeric TextBox Component | Syncfusion
-description: Learn about Data Binding in Blazor Numeric TextBox component of Syncfusion, and more details.
+description: Learn here all about Data Binding in Syncfusion Blazor Numeric TextBox component and more.
 platform: Blazor
 control: Numeric TextBox
 documentation: ug
 ---

-# Data Binding
+# Data Binding in Blazor Numeric TextBox Component

 This section briefly explains how to bind the value to the NumericTextBox component in the following different ways: